Location: 202 4th Ave E

 |Thurston County Courthouse-4th Avenue, 1905, postcard private collection||State Theatre today (2003), photo by Ed Echtle|

-According to early accounts, the northeast corner of Fourth and Washington was once occupied by a wooden structure built in about 1853, at a time when the center of Olympia was north of State Avenue.
-At one time that building was the home and business location of saloonkeeper Charles Burmeister, whose more famous later location was on State and Capitol (see Burmeister Saloon).
+The northeast corner of Fourth and Washington was once occupied by a wooden structure built in about 1853, at a time when the center of Olympia was north of State Avenue.
+At one time that building was the home and business location of saloonkeeper Charles Burmeister, see Looking Back photo linked below.
+Burmeister later moved his saloon to the corner of State and Capitol (see Burmeister Saloon).
 (Confusingly, a C. Burmeister later owned a cigar store across the street at the southwest corner of Fourth and Washington; the relationship between this C. Burmeister and the saloonkeeper is unclear, as the saloonkeeper died in 1885.)

 The wooden structure was moved at the turn of the 20th century to make way for the building shown at above left, the second purpose-built Thurston County Courthouse and jail.
 It was erected around the turn of the 20th century after the county sold the Old State Capitol Building to the state in 1902.
 The building also replaced the existing deteriorating county jail and featured state of the art security systems.
 As can be seen in the photograph, it was also conveniently located next to the Columbia Hall, and was close to the heart of downtown Olympia.
 In 1930 a new courthouse was built on Capitol Way (the Old Thurston County Courthouse-Capitol Way building) and this building was abandoned.